nasa/giant/documentation/html/_sources/tutorial/initial_set_up.rst.txt

 The next method we can override is the :meth:`.parse_data` method.
 This method is intended to fill out all of the meta data from an image from the image file the image was loaded from.
-In pure GIANT, this method is not implemented because there are an incredible number of ways to communicate meta data with an image so it would be impossible for us to provide even a small subset.
+In pure GIANT, this method is not implemented because there are an incredible number of ways to communicate metadata with an image, so it would be impossible for us to provide even a small subset.
 Therefore, if you want this feature you need to implement it yourself.

 For DAWN, the images come in the standard FITS format, which GIANT can read by default, so we do not need to update the